-Bangalore has been famous for a century or more as the only major Indian city where the hot season isn't almost unbearably hot.
+Bangalore has been famous for a century or more as the only major Indian city with a comfortable climate.
 Lately, it's become famous also as India's wormhole into the New Millennium, India's first step into digital paradise.
 There's some basis for this reputation, but a visitor would have to be wrapped in limos and bodyguards to miss the fact that Bangalore remains an Indian city, with a full complement of squalor and crowding.

 There's plenty of colonial Bangalore still standing.
 Here, it's been recycled into a night club.

 The royal seal, upstaged by an American multinational.

 A couple of miles farther out: a new apartment building.
 The "Residency" of the title is a curious reference to the "residencies" established by the British during their rule of India, when princes would have a none-too-loved British "Resident" watching their every move.
 Hated as the British were, their once-upon-a-time status still sells real estate.

 Out past the old airport, something really unusual.
 Tata rents office space here; so do a lot of Tata wannabes.